 Aurora Learning Center

-The Aurora Learning Center is one of three sites operated by the Kern County Superintendent of Schools that provides evidence-based practices to support students with emotional disabilities.
+The Aurora Learning Center is one of three sites operated by the Kern County Superintendent of Schools that provides evidence-based practices to support students with needs related to social-emotional and behavioral challenges.
 In collaboration with the Kern Consortium SELPA, behavioral health professionals and educational professionals provide interactive academic and therapeutic opportunities for students and their families.

 The Aurora Learning Center, which opened in October 2020, offers services to students in grades K-8.
 The campus is self-contained with the purpose of providing a safe environment for students with severe social-emotional and behavioral challenges.
 These challenges have prevented them from participating on a typical comprehensive school campus.
 As soon as students can meet their individualized goals in these critical areas, a lesser restrictive environment is considered, with the ultimate goal of having them return to their home school district for services.